 Related reading: Are Indians ignorant about their bodies and intimacy?

 Mimi talks of her time when she spent months living in Croatia by herself.
 “The men there are extremely flirty, even the older ones.”
-Although she formed many deep and moving relationships with the men and women she met during her stay, not one, she claims, did she decide to sleep with.
+Although she formed many deep and loving relationships with the men and women she met during her stay, not one, she claims, did she decide to sleep with.
 “I didn’t feel like I needed to.”